EsadCetiner/Stop-CloudFlare-Bypass-ModSecurity/README.md

 Stop CloudFlare Bypass ModSecurity
 ModSecurity rules to stop attackers from bypassing Cloudflare

-This ruleset is intended to prevent a threat actor from bypassing Cloudflare
+This ruleset is intended to prevent a threat actor from bypassing Cloudflare <br>
 DISCLAIMER: This only provides basic protection against Cloudflare bypass, it will not prevent all bypass attempts

 Installation is very straight forward